Ku Klux Klan: Europe

 Recruitment activity has also been reported in the United Kingdom.
-In the 1960s, "klaverns" were established in the Midlands, the following decade saw visits by leading Klansmen, and the 1990s saw recruitment drives in London, Scotland and the Midlands and huge internal turnoil and splintering: for example a leader, Allan Beshella, had to resign after 1972 conviction for child sex abuse was revealed.
-On 2018, Klan-clad far-right activists marched in front of a Northern Irish mosque.
+In the 1960s, "klaverns" were established in the Midlands, the following decade saw visits by leading Klansmen, and the 1990s saw recruitment drives in London, Scotland and the Midlands and huge internal turmoil and splintering: for example a leader, Allan Beshella, had to resign after a 1972 conviction for child sex abuse was revealed.
+In 2018, Klan-clad far-right activists marched in front of a Northern Irish mosque.

 In Germany, a KKK-related group, Ritter des Feurigen Kreuzes ("Knights of the Fiery Cross"), was established in 1925 by returning naturalized German-born US citizens in Berlin who managed to gather around 300 persons of middle-class occupations such as merchants and clerks.
 It soon saw the original founders being removed by internal conflicts, and mocking newspapers about the affair.
 After the Nazis took over Germany, the group disbanded and its members joined the Nazis.
-On 1991, Dennis Mahon, then of Oklahoma's White Knights of the Ku Klux Klan, reportedly helped to organize Klan groups.
+In 1991, Dennis Mahon, then of Oklahoma's White Knights of the Ku Klux Klan, reportedly helped to organize Klan groups.
 Another German KKK-related group, the European White Knights of the Ku Klux Klan, has organized and it gained notoriety in 2012 when the German media reported that two police officers who held membership in the organization would be allowed to keep their jobs.
 In 2019, the German authorities conducted raids against a possibly dangerous group called National Socialist Knights of the Ku Klux Klan Deutschland.

+In 2001, David Duke came to Moscow to network with local anti-Semitic Russian nationalists.
+Duke said that Russia was "the key to white survival" and blamed most of the events of the 20th century Russian history on the Jews.

 In the 1920s, the Klan was rumoured to exist in Lithuania and Czechoslovakia.

+Some dozens of people rioted in Hennala, Finland in September 2015 and threw rocks and fireworks at refugees and the Red Cross staff working in the Hennala refugee center.
+The riot attracted national attention due to Ku Klux Klan imagery used in the riot.
+Then Finance Minister Alexander Stubb condemned the riot, saying people clad in Ku Klux Klan robes with a Finnish flag is a "travesty".